thiagokokada/i3pyblocks/docs/creating-a-new-block.rst

 When to use each base block?
 ----------------------------

-Generally using :class:`~i3pyblocks.blocks.base.PollingBlock` is the easiest way to start.
+Generally using either :class:`~i3pyblocks.blocks.base.PollingBlock` (for asyncio) or :class:`~i3pyblocks.blocks.base.PollingSyncBlock` (for non-asyncio) [2]_ is the easiest way to start.
 However it is not necessary the most efficient way.

 For example, volume is not something that is changed frequently.
 You may change the volume of your system once or twice until you find a confortable